Winter has arrived in Australia, and you must have already started preparing your home for the season.

 Three Things You Can Do With Your Pool During Winter

-Your pool can very well be that cozy space where you can hang out during the chilly winter days.
+Your pool can be that cozy space where you can hang out during the chilly winter days.
 Making the atmosphere in and around the pool worth relaxing in is not as difficult as it may seem.
-So, let’s find out the three best ways you can enjoy your time there during winter.
+So, let’s find out the three best ways to enjoy your time there during winter.

 1. Creating A Warm Atmosphere

-While some people might prefer to swim in warmer water during winter, others might find cool water more relaxing.
+While some people prefer to swim in warmer water during winter, others find cool water more relaxing.

-Accordingly, you can choose to go for a pool heater or keep the water unheated.
-If you think of the first option, keep in mind that a pool heater may considerably increase your energy costs.
+Accordingly, you can use a pool heater or keep the water unheated.
+If you think of the first option, remember that a pool heater may considerably increase your energy costs.

-On that note, here’s a tip to reduce heating costs: keep pool covers when it’s not being used.
-The choice of a pool cover will largely depend on the extent of use of the pool.
+On that note, here’s a tip to reduce heating costs: keep pool covers when unused.
+The choice of a pool cover will largely depend on the extent of pool use.

 For instance, purchasing a solar cover is worth it if you spend a reasonable amount of time in the pool.
-Being easy to use and lightweight, these pool covers would keep the water warmer more effectively than the regular ones.
+These pool covers are easy to use and lightweight, which would keep the water warmer more effectively than the regular ones.

 But if you only use it occasionally, a more permanent safety pool cover would be suitable.

-On the other hand, if swimming in cooler water sounds fun to you, you can do away with pool covers altogether.
-But in that case, ensure that you have an outdoor heater, a fire pit or fireplace, and some blankets handy.
+On the other hand, if swimming in cooler water sounds fun, you can do away with pool covers.
+But in that case, ensure you have an outdoor heater, a fire pit or fireplace, and some blankets handy.

 This way, you can enjoy the pool space and stay warm.
-And the best part is, it can create the perfect atmosphere for holding small pool parties with your close ones!
+And the best part is it can create the perfect atmosphere for holding small pool parties with your loved ones!

 2. Buying A Spa

-Spas are synonymous with bliss and comfort, and having one on the poolside could offer you the best of both worlds.
+Spas are synonymous with bliss and comfort; having one on the poolside could offer you the best of both worlds.

-Creating an oasis around the area would make it more comforting and provide you with greater privacy.
-Plus, you can lend it a rustic or sophisticated look as per your preferences.
+Creating an oasis around the area would make it more comforting and provide greater privacy.
+Plus, you can lend it a rustic or sophisticated look per your preferences.

 Another great idea for making winters more cherishable is to add a bright and elegantly designed hot tub alongside the pool.
-This can prove to be a helpful addition to any Australian home in the long run as it can help soothe the soreness of muscles, relieve stress, or rejuvenate the whole body.
+This can be a helpful addition to any Australian home in the long run, as it can help soothe the soreness of muscles, relieve stress, or rejuvenate the whole body.

-Several organisations in the country can assist you in designing a plan for a hot tub that would have a built-in, luxurious look.
-And you will be glad to know that it will be pretty affordable to set up a hot tub that’s half out of and half in the ground.
+Several organisations in the country can assist you in designing a plan for a hot tub with a built-in, luxurious look.
+And you will be glad to know that setting up a hot tub that’s half out of and half in the ground will be pretty affordable.
 For this purpose, all you will need are wood decking, stone, attractive foliage, and bricks.

 To build a suitable poolside spa that fully complements your property, you can browse several plausible designs on the web.
 Taking suggestions from friends who have one at home will also be beneficial.